43 Geography Trivia Questions [With Answers]

 Answer: Nine.
 Denmark, Poland, Czech Republic, Austria, Switzerland, France, Luxembourg, Belgium, and the Netherlands.

-Why it trips people: Players undercount almost every time.
-The usual miss lands on seven.
+Why it trips people: Players undercount almost every time, and the usual miss lands on seven.
 Luxembourg and Belgium are the two that drop off the list, even though both share a direct border with Germany.

 25. Which country borders the most other countries?
 (Easy)